RainboeStrykr/uniplan/README.md

 - `GET /api/visualization/state` - Get current solver state and step history
 - `GET /api/performance/metrics` - Retrieve solver performance metrics
 - `GET /api/timetable` - Get generated timetable results

 ---

-## �📝 Demo Data
-If you'd like to test the tool using CSVs, you will find three pre-formatted CSVs (`demo_courses.csv`, `demo_professors.csv`, and `demo_rooms.csv`) natively baked into the `/backend` folder.

-1. Go to the "Input Management" tab.
-2. Select the specific resource tab (e.g., Courses).
-3. Drag and drop the corresponding CSV into the upload section.
-4. Watch the catalog populate instantly!

----